mathworks/matlab-azure-devops-extension/overview.md

 This extension enables you to build and test your MATLAB&reg; project as part of your pipeline.
-For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.
+For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and build a MATLAB package.

 To run your pipeline using this extension, [install the extension](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser) to your Azure&reg; DevOps organization.
 To install the extension, click the **Get it free** button at the top of this page.
 You can use the extension with Microsoft&reg;-hosted or self-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser):